kubernetes-sigs/depstat/README.md

 2. Transitive Dependencies: Total number of transitive dependencies (dependencies which are further needed by direct dependencies of the project).

-3. Total Dependencies: Total number of dependencies of the [main module(s)](#main-modules(s)).
+3. Total Dependencies: Total number of dependencies of the [main module(s)](#main-module).

-4. Max Depth of Dependencies: Length of the longest chain starting from the first [main module](#main-modules(s)); defaults to length from the first module encountered in "go mod graph" output.
+4. Max Depth of Dependencies: Length of the longest chain starting from the first [main module](#main-module); defaults to length from the first module encountered in "go mod graph" output.

 - The `--json` flag gives this output in a JSON format.
 - `--verbose` mode will help provide you with the list of all the dependencies and will also print the longest dependency chain.